DEFRA/cdp-uploader/README.md

 #### Relative vs Absolute URLs

 In a real environment relative urls work fine since all the services are behind the same host, however locally they're going to be running on different ports so relative redirect URLs won't work!

-When run in `development` mode the cdp-uploader will convert relative redirect urls into absolute urls using the 'referer' header.
+When run in `development` mode the cdp-uploader will convert relative redirect urls into absolute urls using the ' referer' header.
 This should make uploader behave more or less the same locally as it would in a real environment.

 #### Test Harness (mock scanning)

 When running locally the CDP-Uploader will be running with its mock virus scanner enabled.

 This _does not_ actually virus scan files, rather it simulates a response based on filename.
 If you submit a file with the word `virus` in the name it will be flagged as infected.

 #### EICAR files and local development

 The test harness does not support [EICAR](https://www.eicar.org/download-anti-malware-testfile/) virus test files yet, so if you are submitting one and getting a `CLEAN` response back from the uploader's test harness, this is expected.
 In the real environments EICAR files will work.

 ## Setup for developing CDP-Uploader